-Fed shipment of Q-tip-style coronavirus swabs puzzle Washington State officials, latest wrinkle in supply woes
+Fed shipment of Q-tip-style coronavirus swabs puzzles Washington state officials, latest wrinkle in supply woes

 But Washington can’t attain its testing goals without the federal government’s help, Schuler said.

-The Trump Administration, in turn, has said it stands ready to support states, but also encourages governors who want more testing to find necessary supplies on the open market to supplement or supplant any federally-distributed supplies.
+The Trump Administration, in turn, has said it stands ready to support states, but also encourages governors who want more testing to find necessary supplies on the open market to supplement or supplant any federally distributed supplies.

 This week, Schuler said the governor’s office has held several phone conversations with federal officials from three agencies to raise concerns about the lagging and missed shipments of promised testing supplies.
 In response, he said he’s heard explanations about shipping mix ups and renewed promises that shipments are on the way.

-“It’s kind of like everyday they tell us, `it’s coming tomorrow,'” Schuler said.
-“But it’s starting to feel like, `Yeah, we’ve heard that before.'”
+“It’s kind of like everyday they tell us, ‘it’s coming tomorrow,'” Schuler said.
+“But it’s starting to feel like, ‘Yeah, we’ve heard that before.'”